Mixing times for the TASEP on the circle: The TASEP on the circle as a periodic directed LPP model

 \subsection{Second class particles and competition interfaces}

-Recall the notion of second class particles in the disagreement process $(\xi_t)_{t \geq 0}$ from \eqref{def:DisagreementProcess}, started from a pair of configurations in the set $\mathcal{X}_{N,k}$, and that $\tau$ denotes the coalescence time of the two second class particles.
+Recall the notion of second class particles in the disagreement process $(\xi_t)_{t \geq 0}$ from \eqref{def:DisagreementProcess}.
+When starting from a pair of configurations in the set $\mathcal{X}_{N,k}$, recall that $\tau$ denotes the coalescence time of the two second class particles.
 The canonical coupling ensures that $(\xi_t)_{t \geq 0}$ has the following description: \\

 Assign priorities to the particles and empty sites.
 First class particles have the highest priority, then second class particles, and then empty sites.
 Suppose that the clock of a site $x$ rings at time $t$.
 If $\xi_t(x)$ has a higher priority than $\xi_t(x+1)$, we swap their values, and leave the configuration $\xi_t$ unchanged otherwise.
 However, when the two second class particles are located at $x$ and $x+1$, and we update the site $x$, then replace the two second class particles by an empty site at $x$ and a first class particle at $x+1$. \\